Skip to content

 POST /api/sites/{id}/crawl

-Starts a crawl in the background.
-The API responds immediately with 202 Accepted — it doesn't wait for the crawl to finish.
+Starts a crawl in the background and responds immediately with 202 Accepted rather than waiting for it to finish.

 {